 They also help remove ammonia from your canine’s system.
 Add white rice, oatmeal, or pasta to your dog’s diet.

 Vitamin and Minerals

-It is important to include vitamins like vitamin E, vitamin C, vitamin K, vitamin B complex, and minerals like zinc.
+It is important to include vitamins like vitamin E, vitamin C, vitamin K, and vitamin B complex, and minerals like zinc.

 Vitamin C is good for its antioxidant properties, just like vitamin E, which is great for liver health.
 They can lead to less inflammation in the liver, among other things.

 Vitamin K can help with blood clotting and assist your dog’s body in coping with the byproducts of changed liver metabolism.

 Zinc is good for binding copper and also has antioxidant properties that help the liver function properly.

 As we mentioned before, please consult with your vet before you add any ingredients to your dog’s diet, and make sure to feed him at least four times a day.